stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 #### Thoughts

 If you ask me the popup share view is way too big.
-The bookmark tab is not very useful, in IE it gives you an “Add to Favorites” button, but in every other browser it simply says “Press Ctrl+D or ⌘+D to bookmark this page”, there isn’t much point.
+The bookmark tab is not very useful, in Internet Explorer it gives you an “Add to Favorites” button, but in every other browser it simply says “Press Ctrl+D or ⌘+D to bookmark this page”, there isn’t much point.
 The search form?
 Why is it there?
 Who will search for their social site?
 If you press that little down-arrow under the social links it will display every social site that has been enabled.
 With the default settings this is a massive list which can mess with your site layout if you don’t expect it.

 ### Tell-a-Friend